mendix/docs/content/en/docs/appstore/general/share-app-store-content.md

     {{% alert color="warning" %}}You can only set the content type in the initial version of your content.
 You cannot change this setting after the initial version is published.{{% /alert %}}

-2. You can add up to three **Categories** for your component, which will help Makers find your component easier.
+2. You can add up to three **Categories** for your component, which will help other users find your component more easily.
 3. Enter a **Name** for your component.
 4. Enter a **Description** of your component.